AlaskaAirlines/auro-header/docs/partials/api.md

 ### Adjust Margins

 In some cases the margin between elements may need to be adjusted.
-To do this, the `auro-header` component supports adjusting either the `top`, `bottom` or `both` margins.
-This coupled with the `size` prop, developers have a [full range of options](https://auro.alaskaair.com/components/auro/header/api).

-The following example shows how you can update the `bottom` margin to use the `50` size setting.

-Also note the use of the  util_stackMarginNone--top  utility selector on the ol from [Web Core Style Sheets](https://alaskaairlines.github.io/WebCoreStyleSheets/#utility-layout-mixin-auro_spacing).
+To do this, add margin using css style.
 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/margins.html) -->
   <!-- AURO-GENERATED-CONTENT:END -->